 Sweet And Sour

-Beach (1905) observed that at the time of Whitney's account it was customary to set orchards with seedling trees from some local nursery, and concluded it was probable that the original tree originated in a seedling nursery from which it was transplanted into the Whitney orchard, where it first attracted attention because of the curious character of its fruit.
+Beach notes that at the time this account was first published it was customary in planting to set orchards with seedling trees from some local nursery, as was evidently done in this case, and if cultivated varieties were ever included they were later top-worked upon these seedling trees with which the orchard was first planted.
+From Whitney's account it is probable that the original tree originated in a seedling nursery from which it was transplanted into the orchard of his father where it first attracted attention because of the curious character of its fruit.

-Scattering trees of this variety were found in various parts of New York State.
-All sources agree the variety was of no special value but was propagated and cultivated as a curiosity.
+Scattering trees of this variety were found in various parts of New York state.
+All sources agree it was propagated and valued chiefly as a curiosity.

 Tree